There are numerous ways to prepare spot prawns.

 Working with partially frozen prawns makes shelling the prawns easier.
 Put the frozen prawns in cold water.
 Pat dry.
 Use 2 separate bowls to separate the spot prawn meat from the shells.

 A pair of good kitchen shears will work.
-But we recommend curved seafood scissors, if you have them, that can help make the cut around the shell.
+But we recommend curved seafood scissors, if you have them, that can help making the cut around the shell much easier.

 Start on the outer top of the spot prawn (where the top of the head would be), and cut through the shell down to the tail.
 Insert the scissors into the meat of the shrimp near the top of the back.